PouekDEV/FelixIO/README.md

 # FelixIO
 Easy to use program that reads text from image
+# Compiled version
+There is no compiled version for now
+# Uncompiled Version
-# If you want to run this uncompiled version you need
+If you want to run this uncompiled version you need
 > cv2

 > pytesseract